 And especially because of the size of the country, you can even visit more lakes during one trip.
-Read the blog to find out about the most beautiful lakes in Slovenia and the activities you can do there.
-Of course, the list is not nearly complete but we guarantee you will still find a place you like.
-And keep in mind that the view is even more breathtaking than in the photos!
+Read the blog to learn about the most beautiful lakes in Slovenia and the activities you can do there.
+Of course, the list is not nearly complete, but we guarantee you will still find a place you like.
+And remember that the view is even more breathtaking than in the photos!

 #1 Lake Bled